What is call handling?

 - Our attorney will be happy to help you—I would hate to give you any misinformation.
 Let me try to reach her for you.

 Ruby is a call handling industry leader.
 When you work with us, you not only gain a top-rated virtual receptionist service but a partner for customer satisfaction and business growth.
-Our team of live, virtual receptionists can communicate with customers on behalf of your company 12–15 hours every day, seven days a week.
+Our team of live, virtual receptionists can communicate with customers on behalf of your company 24/7, 365 days a year.
 Take control of your day-to-day by answering only the calls you want to answer and outsourcing the rest.

 Ruby’s customizable call handling platform includes everything you need to impress your callers and customers: